remysedlak/Reflexa/README.md

 ## Conclusion

 This project is an ongoing exploration of full-stack web development.
 It allows me to grow my skills in both Django and React while building something tangible.
 I’m excited to see where this journey takes me and look forward to the progress I’ll make!

+## Deployment

+The site is deployed and accessible through [GitHub Pages](https://remysedlak.github.io/Reflexa/).
+This version is static, and while you can interact with the frontend, backend functionality is not yet integrated.